ENG7006/meta/tentative-schedule.md

 #### Week 5
 ##### Seminar: Becoming Post/Human
 * Donna Haraway, "The Cyborg Manifesto"
-* Bernard Stiegler, *Technics and Time, vol. 1*
+* Bernard Stiegler, "General Introduction," "Technology and Anthropology," and "Who?
+What?
+The Invention of the Human" from *Technics and Time, vol. 1: The Fault of Epimetheus*.
-* N. Katherine Hayles, from *How We Became Posthuman*
+* Hayles, from *How We Became Posthuman*

 ##### Lab: